spawnmarvel/azure-automation-bicep-and-labs/az-104-certified-professional/README.md

 ### 5. Monitoring and Backup Tutorials

-Azure Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure porta
+Azure Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal

 *  https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview

 The video below covers the AZ-104 syllabus in a study-cram format, which helps reinforce the practical knowledge required for the exam.